SuperIlu/DOjS/README.md

 Now you are ready to compile DOjS with `make clean all`.
 This might take some time as the dependencies are quite large.
 `make distclean` will clean dependencies as well. `make zip` will create the distribution ZIP and `make doc` will re-create the HTML help.

+## Compile the Linux version of DOjS
+There is an experimental Linux version of DOjS.
+It only supports a subset of the DOS version and should be considered ALPHA!
+See [this](README_Linux.md) file for more information.

 # Notes
 ## 3dfx/Glide3